At Industrial Scripts, we hear it all the time.

 “Can I have the same script reader as before?”

-It’s actually serendipitous this should be asked so frequently of late, because we’ve recently shifted to a new script handling system, which allows clients to easily request the same reader as before.
+It’s actually serendipitous this should be asked so frequently of late, because we’ve recently shifted to a new script coverage system, which allows clients to easily request the same reader as before.

-It was requested so much, we could hardly not.
+It was requested so much, we didn’t have much choice but to offer it.

 But, at this end at least, it was done with a heavy heart.